 Activities undertaken by the Center are targeted to create attractive, content-rich teacher preparation and continuing education options for mathematics and science teachers.
 The Center is working to develop well-qualified science and mathematics teachers for grades K-12 and to spearhead the development of coherent, developmentally appropriate curricula for mathematics and science.

-You can find us by accessing the Map to RiSE.
+You can find us by accessing the Map to the RiSE Ctr.

 Director: Susan McKay, 207-581-4678